nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### proof

-This field is only relevant when the `url` field is set.
+The `proof` field is only relevant when the `url` field is set.
 It is ignored when `url` is not set.

 Since the `url` can be set to an arbitrary value - without consent of the entity it points to - the `proof` field tells interested parties how they can verify the `url` value.
-A relay operator can choose between two options to establish a proof:
+A relay operator can choose one out of two options to establish a proof (proofs can not be combined):

 * uri
 * dns-rsa-sha1

 The "uri" method is preferred over "dns-rsa-sha1" because it is easier to setup if a webserver is available and faster when performing proof verfications.
-Only a single method can be used, proofs can not be combined.
-All relays using a given `url` value MUST have the same `proof` value set.
-Within a group of relays using a certain `url` value you can not use multiple distinct `proof` values.
+The DNS based option SHOULD only be used when no webserver is available.
+All relays using a given `url` value MUST have the same consistent `proof` value.
+You can not use multiple distinct `proof` values within a single group of relays using a certain `url` value.

 #### uri